mattdotmiller/nsw_apdc_episodes_to_encounters/README.md

 *   create a second column that returns the smallest row number of the overlap of episode periods.
 This is used to join up the overlapping episodes later
 *   create a "same as next column" that returns yes or no according to whether the episodes are recorded as overlapping with each other, if there are less than 12-hours between episodes, if the patient was transferred out to an out-of-state hospital or transferred back in, or if they were discharged to a palliative care unit or psychiatric hospital
 *   create a column that increments the encounter-episodes based on whether the next episode is the same as the previous (no increment) or not.
 In the script this is inverted.
-*   after encountersnare created, adjust them for episodes that overlap by are not contiguous (eg an inpatient episode that is 3-4 rows away)
+*   after encounters are created, adjust them for episodes that overlap but are not contiguous (eg an inpatient episode that is 3-4 rows away)
 *   correct encounter number so they are sequential
 *   create encounter periods, episode numbers per encounter, and a unique encounter id (enctr\_id) that can be used for grouped transformations later.